-The W. Cary Edwards School of Nursing programs at Thomas Edison State University are approved by the New Jersey Board of Nursing, PO Box 45010, Newark, NJ 07101, (973) 504-6430.
+The baccalaureate degree program in nursing at Thomas Edison State University is accredited by the New Jersey Board of Nursing, PO Box 45010, Newark, NJ 07101, (973) 504-6430.

 Thomas Edison State University's Master of Arts in Educational Leadership Program, which is designed to prepare educators for roles in school leadership, is awarded Teacher Education Accreditation Council (TEAC) accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2015 and April 2022.
 The accreditation does not include individual education courses that the EPP offers to P-12 educators for professional development, relicensure or other purposes.
 This accreditation certifies that the forenamed professional education program has provided evidence that the program adheres to TEAC's quality principles.
 The TEAC Public Performance Disclosure as applicable to the Educational Leadership program is available on the University website at www.tesu.edu.